 In the case of floor pans, the benefits of increased strength and durability from the fresh metal of a complete replacement panel quickly become obvious.

-One of the latest innovations in restoration sheet metal is our new Weld-Thru™ line.
+One of the latest innovations in restoration sheet metal is Classic Industries' new Weld-Thru™ line.
 Instead of the traditional black EDP coating, these new sheet metal products are finished with a special silver weld-through primer, offering several advantages.

 Weld-Thru™ products require minimal preparation, allow for better corrosion protection between overlapped panels, and promote superior weld characteristics.